ATI RN

 Correct Answer: D

 Rationale: The correct answer is D: used crack an hour before the symptoms began.
-Abruptio placenta is a serious condition where the placenta separates from the uterine wall before the baby is born.
-Crack cocaine is a known risk factor for abruptio placenta due to its vasoconstrictive effects, which can lead to reduced blood flow to the placenta and potentially cause it to separate.
-The other choices do not directly relate to abruptio placenta.
+Abruptio placenta is a condition where the placenta prematurely separates from the uterine wall.
+Substance abuse, such as crack cocaine, can lead to vasoconstriction and increased risk of abruptio placenta due to compromised blood flow to the placenta.
+This can result in fetal distress and maternal bleeding.
+The other choices (A, B,

 Question 2 of 5